-In this anthology of Lillian Allan’s rhythm-based poetry we are introduced to many kinds of poets in one singular voice.
-Make the World New is a wonderful collection of Allan’s best work and clearly illustrates why Allan is considered a pioneer in not just dub poetry, but in poetry that is imagist and thematically drawn out over different areas of life.
+In this anthology of Lillian Allen's rhythm-based poetry we are introduced to many kinds of poets in one singular voice.
+Make The World New is a wonderful collection of Allen's best work and clearly illustrates why Allen is considered a pioneer in not just dub poetry, but in poetry that is imagist and thematically drawn out over different areas of life.
 Her work is a calling to that old song of revolution and to bring social justice themes to the foreground – themes such as anti-Black racism, misogyny, class, and the importance of demonstrating against injustice.

-The sense of rhythm in language is well articulated in a number of poems – the first one opens the collection and it is a prose poem titled Queenie Queenie and the Fall of Colonial Empire; a poem that speaks to a Jamaican town’s preparations for the Queen of England driving by on their way to another stop on a royal tour of Jamaica.
-There is such a strong subversion of a colonial moment with the introduction of nine-year-old Delveena who screams near the end of the poem “look me prettier than de queen”, as the motorcade rolls past her.
+The sense of rhythm in language is well articulated in a number of poems – the first one opens the collection and it is a prose poem called Queenie Queenie and the Fall of Colonial Empire; a poem that speaks to a Jamaican town's preparations for the drive by, by the Queen of England on their way to another stop on a royal tour of Jamaica.
+There is such a strong subversion of a colonial moment with the introduction of nine-year-old Delveena who screams near the end of the poem "look me prettier than de queen", as the motorcade rolls past her.
 The town erupts and celebrates Delveena instead.

-This collection also is deeply political and humanist as Allan meditates on the new imperialisms that keep countries like Jamaica poor where American interests and the International Monetary Fund pact continues to keep Jamaica as a debtor country.
-In the poem Conditions Critical, Allen speaks of freedom that never arrives but “freedom has been mythical” to the people of Jamaica; one that is not tangible or emancipatory.
+This collection also is deeply political and humanist as Allen meditates on the new imperialisms that keep countries like Jamaica poor where American interest and the IMF pact continues to keep Jamaica as an indebted country.
+In the poem Conditions Critical, Allen speaks of freedom that never arrives but "freedom has been mythical" to the people of Jamaica; one that is not tangible or emancipatory.

-Allen has a deep empathy for those who are impoverished by western imperialism, as a series of poems illustrate her solidarity to the freedom struggles of the people of Nicaragua and Haiti.
+Allen has a deep empathy for those who are impoverished by western imperialism, as a series of poems illustrates her solidarity to the freedom struggles of the people of Nicaragua and Haiti.

-Allan’s poems about Toronto are equally provocative and empathetic to those who have nothing.
-In her poem Unnatural Causes there is a deftly written story of homelessness where “all people are created equal except in winter” where the only way one can make it through winter is to be “ice.”
-Allan clearly states that this poem is “unpostcardlike.”
+Allen's poems about Toronto are equally provocative and empathetic to those who have nothing.
+In her poem Unnatural Causes there is a deftly written story of homelessness where "all people are created equal except in winter" where the only way one can make it through winter is to be "ice."
+Allen clearly states that this poem is "unpostcardlike."

-This commitment to keeping the eye on injustice continues with the poem Pandemic which has fourteen parts to it, some sections longer than others.
-Here Allan explores the isolation of what the world has lived through and also how exiting your door to meet friends or going out for groceries can be a “death sentence”.
-She follows this line with “Ask any young Black man” and the poem immediately takes on a new dimension of what it is like to be the victim of anti-Black racism.
-In the seventh section George Floyd is cited and the stanza goes on to describe the holding of breath and a final exhale in parallel to the words spoken by Floyd when a police officer had his knee on his neck, “I can’t breathe.”
-In section nine Allan writes
+This commitment to keeping the eye on injustice continues with the poem Pandemic which has fourteen parts to it, some sections longer than other.
+Here Allen explores the isolation of what the world has lived through and also how exiting your door to meet friends, go out of groceries can be a "death sentence".
+She follows this line with "Ask any young Black man" and the poem immediately taken on new dimensions of what it is like to be the victim of anti-Black racism.
+In the seventh section George Floyd is cited and the stanza goes on to describe the holding of breath and a final exhale in parallel to the words spoken by Floyd when a police officer had his knee on his neck, and Floyd said "I can't breathe."
+In section nine Allen writes

 Black people are harmed by the spit and the spite